 Guest Post by Stuart McHenry

 When it comes to SEO and building links to your website you can’t just go willy nilly.
 At least not if you want the link building strategy to work.
 Google has gotten much more sophisticated over the years.
-And you shouldn’t jump on the latest link building or optimizing SEO fad because it very well may
+And you shouldn’t jump on the latest link building or optimizing SEO fad because it very well may come bite you in the butt in the long run.

 People love interviews with industry experts.
 The knowledge and tips which are given can be extremely valuable to readers.
 There are tips and tricks to using this strategy to build high-quality backlinks.